3 charged in scheme to sell stolen 'Hotel California' notes

 “It was about 35 years ago and my memory is foggy!” the person wrote.

+At one point Horowitz tried to claim that the source of the property was another founding Eagles member, Glenn Frey, after Frey’s death in 2016, prosecutors said.
+In one email, he wrote that Frey “alas, is dead and identifying him as the source would make this go away once and for all,” they alleged.

+Authorities armed with search warrants finally retrieved the materials from Sotheby’s and from Kosinski’s New Jersey home.

-The chart-topping title song and the eponymous “Hotel California” album both won Grammy Awards.
+The eponymous “Hotel California” album and its chart-topping title song both won Grammy Awards.
 The album has sold more than 26 million copies since its release in 1976, making it one of the bestselling albums in history.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.